-Endura Flap 'Draft Stopper' will work with any brand panel pet door for sliding glass door
+- The Endura Flap Sliding Glass Door 'Draft Stopper' will work with any brand of patio panel pet door for sliding glass doors

 Step 1: Clean the area with rubbing alcohol where you are going to apply the draft stopper.
 This will allow it to adhere better.

-Step 3: Start at the top and as you are unrolling it remove the covering off the self adhesive as you work your way down.
-This method allows you to have more control in order to get a straighter installation of the adhesive backing.
+Step 3: Start at the top, and as you are unrolling it, peel the covering off the self-adhesive as you work your way down.
+This method allows you to have more control to get a straighter installation of the adhesive backing.

-Step 4: When you get to the bottom, trim off any excess.
+Step 4: When you get to the door bottom, trim off any excess.
+Make sure there is no under-door draft blocker that will prevent you from opening and closing your door.

 Note: Depending on the top and bottom tracks in order to get it to go the full length of the slider you might need to notch out small sections for it to fit inside the rails to completely cover the slider.